dgcamacho/so2021-tutorial/README.md

    the prefix "WIP:" (Work-In-Progress) or "Draft:" to the title.
 This can be changed when ready using the button "Mark as ready" or by removing the prefix from the title.

+## Sandbox directory

+Use the directory `sandbox/` for experiments to store files that should not be uploaded to the repository at all.
+This directory is *ignored* in the `.gitignore` file and will thus not be put in the staging area and not be commited.

+## FAQ

+Here questions and answers will be collected for common problems.
+A general recommendation is  to check the status of all files with `git status`, and to follow the instruction given by the git error messages if they occure.
+Searching for the error message in, e.g., google, will often give you a proper answer for the problem, e.g. on stackoverflow.com.